TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 }
 ```

-* When I initially set this up, `baseUrl` was a required argument if you wanted to use the `paths` option.
+When I initially set this up, `baseUrl` was a required option if you wanted to use the `paths` option.
 Now, they tell me to remove it and add the `baseUrl` prefix to each path.

 ```json
 {